ripienaar/free-for-dev/README.md

   * http://seafile.com/ - Private or cloud storage, file sharing, sync, discussions.
 Private version is full.
 Cloud version has just 1 GB.
   * https://sameroom.io - Free for unlimited users with some feature limitations
   * https://yammer.com/ - Private social network standalone or for M$ Office 365.
 Free, just a bit less admin tools and users management features.
+  * https://www.blockspring.com/ - Share scripts with anyone on your team: cross language and with spreadsheet users.
+Free for 5 million runs a month.

 ## Code Quality